therealPaulPlay/bugspot-issues-demo/README.md

-# OpenReport demo repository
+# Bugspot demo repository
-This is where the OpenReport's demo will create issues.
+This is where the demo will create issues.